jenni4j/StockPic/README.md

 Company Description: Gives a description of the company

 Price History: Stock price over the past 5 years or less if the stock has recently went public

+Additional Features: Hovering mouse over a field like 'Revenue Quality' will show the formula used to calculate a metric